jaychsu/algorithm/README.md

 .
-├── leetcode    # The solutions for problems in LeetCode ├── lintcode    # The solutions for problems in LintCode ├── shared      # Implementation of algorithms and data structures └── tips        # A similar blog post to sum up the solutions to the problems
+├── leetcode    # The solutions for problems in LeetCode ├── lintcode    # The solutions for problems in LintCode ├── module      # Implementation of algorithms and data structures └── tips        # A similar blog post to sum up the solutions to the problems
 ```